JeremyBYU/mdp-machine-learning/README.md

 The slides are written in a [Jupyter](https://jupyter.org/)  notebook and are integrated into a *live* python session.
 If you desire to run the presentation yourself please see the `Running the slides` section.
 A PDF version of the slides can be found in the `presentation/pdf` folder.

+## Key Outcomes
+After this short lecture students know:

+* Common machine learning terms.
+* Common machine learning models and which ones are best suited for a problem domain.
+* How to validate and assess model performance.
+* The bias/variance tradeoff and how to prevent model overfitting.
+* How to train a Natural Language Processing model for text classification

 ## Running the slides